Skip to Content

 The Mosaics

-Some of the Mediterranean’s most impressive and best preserved mosaics can be found at Kato Paphos Archaeological Park and were accidentally discovered by a farmer out ploughing his fields in 1962.
+Some of the Mediterranean’s most impressive and best-preserved mosaics can be found at Kato Paphos Archaeological Park.
+Can you believe they were accidentally discovered by a farmer ploughing his fields in 1962?

 The remains of five Roman villas are also on the site although there’s little of them remaining except for some pillars, low walls and foundations.
 Colourful Roman mosaics are the stars and we spent a couple of hours exploring them.
 The incredible mosaics show scenes of ancient Greek mythology and everyday life.

-Nearby is the House of Theseus which is worth a visit for the south wing mosaic depicting Theseus at battle with a Minotaur.
-It’s also known for its columns.
+The nearby House of Theseus is also worth a visit for its impressive columns and the south wing mosaic depicting Theseus at battle with a Minotaur.

 Theseus battle with Minotaur Mosaic Paphos, Cyprus